nrfconnect/sdk-sidewalk/tests/manual/diagnostic/README.md

 Configuration:

-The pin configuration for SPI and Semtech SX1262 radio can be modified in `boards/nrf52840dk_nrf52840.overlay`.
+The pin configuration for SPI and Semtech SX1262 radio can be modified in the board dts files.
 The default pin mapping is:

 SPI pins:
 - SCK: P1.15 (0xF)